Definition and Examples of Online Bill Pay

-- Future payments: This online bill pay option gives you the ability to schedule payments at a late date.
+- Future payments: This online bill pay option gives you the ability to schedule payments at a later date.
 Use this online bill payment option when your bill due date isn't in the near future but you want to set up a payment in advance so that you don't forget it later.

-- Recurring payments: These are generally payments you make at regular intervals, such as monthly.
+- Recurring payments: These are generally payments you make at regular intervals, such as monthly or quarterly.
 Health insurance premium bills, utility bills, or monthly bills for childcare are examples.

 Automatic Online Bill Pay

 If you love automated processes that you don't require your constant attention, automated online bill payment facilitates one-time or recurring payments on a regimented basis through a bank or service provider.

 By automating one-time payments, you can authorize your service providers to pull money from your account for irregular, one-off expenditures without any activity on your part.
 For example, you can have your bank automatically make payments on a seldom-used credit card whenever the card accrues a non-zero balance.